pulp-platform/hero/README.md

 ```
 make tc-llvm
 ```
+> Note, that PULP offloading plugin for the LLVM LIBOMPTARGET is not compiled at this stage, but it is compiled within *Host SDKs* packages.
+Thus, do not care at compilation messages like (*LIBOMPTARGET: Not building PULP offloading plugin: PULP SDK not found (HERO_PULP_INC_DIR to the correct path*).

 ### Environments
 With the toolchains and SDKs installed, several development environments can be created.
 At the moment HERO supports two different hardware targets: (1) a fully open-source FPGA implementation with a RISC-V Ariane host and (2) an implementation with a hard-macro ARMv8 Cortex-A on the Xilinx ZCU102.
 Moreover, elementary simulation targets are available for (1) the RISC-V host infrastructure using QEMU and (2) the PULP accelerator in an RTL simulator (QuestaSim).